SiemensIndustrialEdgeITA/edge-sharefile-unified/README.md

 Once the app has been installed the Docker service starts running immediately.

-You can access the app web interface by clicking on the *edge-node-red-smb-unified* app icon in Edge Device Web Page or through endpoint.
+You can access the app web interface by clicking on the *nodered_smb_fs_mail_sql* app icon in Edge Device Web Page or through endpoint.
 The app has two HTTPS Endpoints configured with SIMATIC Edge Reverse Proxy function:

 - ```https://<ied-address>/edge-node-red``` : this endpoint opens up the Node-RED editor interface.
 This is the default endpoint.